DataDog/dd-trace-js/docs/API.md

 ```

 **Note**:
 - If using _typescript_, you need to set `"experimentalDecorators": true` in your `tsconfig.json` to enable decorator syntax.
+You will likely also have to set your target in `tsconfig.json`.
 - If using _javascript_, you need to use `@babel/plugin-proposal-decorators` to enable decorator syntax.

 <h2 id="integrations">Integrations</h2>